safatjamil/linate/README.md

 >![Alt text](img/bk_check.png)

 **1.3) bk delete**
 <br/>Delete backup files.
 The oldest one will be deleted first.
-A yes/no promt will be shown for confirmation<br />
+Yes/no promt will be shown for confirmation.<br/>
+If your file is in the current directory you do not need the --dir flag.
 **Flags**
 ```
 --dir     directory of the original file that needs to be backed up.
 Default is the current directory